Skip to Content

 Attachments should not exceed 5MB.
 If greater than 5MB of attachments is required for supporting documentation, please notify the Products Team.

-Any relevant inverter for which a declaration has not been provided by the manufacturer as above, and that has not been verified by the Clean Energy Council, will be removed from the Approved Inverter List on 23 August 2025.
-Businesses should allow 15 business days for the Clean Energy Council to process their declaration and supporting evidence.
-We encourage product manufacturers to provide their declaration as soon as possible to minimise processing delays and avoid any impacts to their current listings.
+Any relevant inverter for which a declaration was not provided by the manufacturer as above, and that was not verified by the Clean Energy Council, was removed from the Approved Inverter List on 23 August 2025.

 We are here for you